 Longboard Division

-In the Longboard divisions, exceptional talent was on display.
+In the longboard divisions, exceptional talent was on display.
 In the Women’s category, Brazil’s Atalanta Batista claimed first place, with Costa Rica’s Lia Díaz securing second.

 In the Men’s division, Mexico’s Jonathan Melendres took the top spot, followed by the United States’ Tony Silvagni in second, highlighting the diversity and skill in international longboarding.